danielharrington06/Sorting-Algorithms/README.md

 ## Information about Big O notation used
 The stated time complexities refer to the average case, but in bubble, insertion, and merge, the average case is equivalent to the worst case.

-The stated space complexities refer to the worst case, but in all the algorithms, this is equivalent to the worst case.
+The stated space complexities refer to the worst case, but in all the algorithms, this is equivalent to the average case.

 Furthermore, I have had to teach myself about Big O notation as I have not yet covered this in my A Level Computer Science course, so some may be incorrect.
 Please forgive me if this is the case.